sec-bit/zkPoD-node/README.md

 #### data initialization

 Data must be processed before being sold.
 Alice needs to compute the authenticators of data and the Merkle root of them.
-Authenticators are for data contents and origin verification (even if the data were encrypted). zkPoD supports two modes: binary mode and table mode.
+Authenticators are for data contents and origin verification (even if the data were encrypted). zkPoD supports two modes: plain mode and table mode.

-+ binary mode
++ plain mode
 + table mode (CSV files)

 For tabulated data, each row is a record with fixed columns.
 The buyer may send queries with keywords.
 Note that the columns must be specified before data initialization to supports keywords.